 Before you go, look at the museum's website – lots have an education area with downloadable teachers' materials (also perfect for parents), activity trails and child-focused exhibit guides.
-New technology means that going to a museum is going to becoming an ever more interactive activity: technology company Gamar has created augmented reality apps to help exhibits at the British Museum, the National Maritime Museum and the V&A come to life.
+New technology means that going to a museum is going to becoming an ever more interactive activity: some museums even offer virtual reality experiences.

 If you're planning a museum visit, ask your child to prepare a bullet-pointed list of things they want to see and discover before they go – that way they can check them off once they’re there.
 On their return encourage them to write their own guide for the exhibition, explaining artifacts and historical information.